Plsql Developer

 • Procedures can have OUT parameters to return multiple values, while functions can only return a single value.

-Q52.
-Write a sql to find nth highest salary
+Q. Write a SQL query to find the nth highest salary.

 Ans.